pristine-shin/FlashDrop/api_docs/user_stories.md

 ## **Delete Posts**

-* As a logged-in user, I want to be able to delete my product listings.
+* As a logged-in user, I want to be able to delete my post listings.

 * I can click "Delete" to remove a post I no longer want to showcase.